 Before they went full scale, they tried and tested the basic features, which enabled them to develop core functionalities to solve a specific problem and satisfy early adopters.
 This not only saved them time and money but provided them with the opportunity to learn more about their respective markets and the potential they hold before going full scale.

-So, if you are venturing into the world of mobile application development, a minimum viable product can help you in validating your idea for a mobile application/product.
+So, if you are venturing into the world of mobile app development trends in 2023, a minimum viable product can help you in validating your idea for a mobile application/product.
 Most importantly, it will provide you with the direction as to which app features should be included to achieve the primary objective.

-If you are just starting out in the field of mobile application development, this post is going to help you learn a lot about a minimum viable product, its role in app development, and who should go for an MVP mobile app.
+If you are just starting out in the field of mobile application development, this post is going to help you learn a lot about minimum viable products, its role in app development, and who should go for a minimum viable app development agency.

 So, without further ado, let’s get started.